 Once publications have been deposited in Enlighten they move to an Editorial review area before becoming publicly available.
 Enlighten staff check the details of each publication and add more information where necessary.
 Depending on the volume of publications being added it can sometimes be a couple of days before publications are made publicly available.
 Data for staff profile pages is pulled from Enlighten overnight, so it will be the following day before it appears in your staff profile page.

-If you deposited a publication more than a working week ago and it has still not appeared you can contact the Enlighten team to check on progress.
+If you deposited a publication more than one working week ago and it has still not appeared you can contact the Enlighten team to check on progress.

 How do I select my REF publications?

 Do I need to upload the full text when I’m adding publications I’ll be submitting to the REF?